Otter Lodge with wood fired hot tub

 After a long day exploring the area or walking by the coast our lodges are designed to be the perfect base to come back to, sit back, relax and take in the sunset across the lake.

-Each lodge sleeps up to 7 people, and up to 1 dog.
+Each lodge sleeps up to 7 (max 6 adults) and 1 dog.
 There is a large master bedroom with a king bed, a bunk bed room sleeping 3 (with double full size bunkbed and additional a camp bed if booking for 7), and a king cabin bed for those that want to hideaway.
 All with proper beds made up with luxurious bed linen, superwarm duvets and cosy blankets.
 Everyone will be lulled to sleep by the sounds of the otter brook burbling past.
 Behind the bedrooms is shower room and separate cloak room with basin and flushing toilet

 The kitchen is fully equipped with everything you should need including a gas hob, sink, cooking utensils, pots, pans, crockery, cutlery and glassware.
 Each lodge is equipped with a cold locker which will keep items well chilled for a few days until you swap over the cold blocks (we provide frozen hot water bottles which do the job perfectly).
 Across from the kitchen area is a full size dining table great for a long lingering supper.